 Kimpton shows us that your emails don't have to be long—not when you know exactly what you want your subscribers to do.

 We love the design and email content from the Seaview Hotel.
-The British hotel does a great job treating the customer to last-minute getaway offers, as well as informing the reader about local events and hotel news.
+The British hotel does a great job of treating the customer to last-minute getaway offers, as well as informing the reader about local events and hotel news.

 Hotels these days have become much more than just a place where people come to stay.

 Look at Volkshotel, a hotel in Amsterdam.
 It used to be the headquarters of the newspaper "Volkskrant" before it got turned into an artsy hotel with cozy hideouts and huge hangouts.

 Their newsletters look like a high-quality piece of art, which makes sense, as they host a lot of art-related events.
 In the newsletter below, they announce their September highlights.

 Email marketing is one of the best ways to improve your hotel marketing strategy.
-It can not only boost customer retention but also helps you to acquire new customers and increase their spending.
+It can not only boost customer retention but can also help you to acquire new customers and increase their spending.

 Your hotel email marketing strategy should begin with growing your list and getting the right hotel email campaigns in place.